 Enclosing characters in single quotes (

 ') preserves the literal value of every character within the quotes.
-A single quote may not occur between single quotes, even when preceded by a backslash.
+A single quote can not occur between single quotes, even when preceded by a backslash.

 $ echo 'The month is $MONTHVAR'